oc-hacker/Peer-Genius/README.md

     ```

 3. Fill in environment variables
    1. Server: copy contents of `env_stub` into a file named `.env`.
-Fill out all relevant information.
+Fill out all relevant information. (in this branch .env should already be filled out for you)
    2. Client: copy contents of `config.stub.js` into a file called `config.js` and fill out all relevant information.

-4. Run development servers:
+4. Run development servers on both client and server by opening two different Terminal windows:

    ```bash
    yarn dev
    ```
+5. By now you should be able to see the website running on localhost:8081.

+Post your issues in the *Issues* tab and HAPPY DEVELOPING!

+### **Important**
+If you see a blank page in the localhost website, follow this direction:
+Locate Peer-Genius/client/react/guru/index.js and hit Ctrl+S (save).

 ### Argon 2